 PLEASE NOTE: This statement is also available to view online by clicking here.

-This notice is applicable to people using TalentVine to apply for roles advertised by PeoplePlus.
+This notice is applicable to people using TalentVine to apply for roles with Farncombe Estate.

-We need to process personal data about people applying for these roles so that we can carry out our role (for example, by working with employers to ensure they have the right staff in their roles) and so we can meet our legal and contractual responsibilities as a support provider for people with disabilities.
+We need to process personal data about people applying to work for us so that we can carry out our role (for example, by ensuring that we have the right staff to deliver our services) and so we can meet our legal and contractual responsibilities as an employer.

 What is the purpose of this Notice

-PeoplePlus is committed to ensuring that your privacy is protected.
-This Privacy Notice sets out why PeoplePlus is collecting your personal data, and how we will use and protect it.
+Farncombe Estate is committed to ensuring that your privacy is protected.
+This Privacy Notice sets out why Farncombe Estate is collecting your personal data, and how we will use and protect it.

-PeoplePlus is the Data Controller and processes and stores information in accordance with the data protection legislation of the UK and in line with our policies and procedures.
-The Data Protection Officer can be contacted at: PeoplePlus, Edmund House, 12-22 Newhall Street, Birmingham B3 3EW.
+Farncombe Estate is the Data Controller and processes and stores information in accordance with the data protection legislation of the UK and in line with our policies and procedures.
+The Data Protection Officer can be contacted at: Farncombe Estate, Broadway, Worcestershire, WR12 7L.

 What we need